zediculz/vanilla-db/README.md

 vanillaDb.length(db)

 ```
-db is the Database you stored data.
+db is the Database you stored data or the Database you which to know its length.

 ```javascript
 import { vanillaDb } from 'vanilla-db'